FlexMeasures/flexmeasures/documentation/features/scheduling.rst

      - A constant upper boundary for all values in the schedule (defaults to max soc target, if provided)
    * - ``soc-minima``
      - ``[{"datetime": "2024-02-05T08:00:00+01:00", value: 8.2}]``
-     - Set point(s) which form lower boundaries, e.g. to target a full car battery in the morning.
+     - Set point(s) that form lower boundaries, e.g. to target a full car battery in the morning.
 Can be single values or a range (defaults to NaN values).
    * - ``soc-maxima``
      - ``{"value": 51, "start": "2024-02-05T12:00:00+01:00","end": "2024-02-05T13:30:00+01:00"}``
-     - Set point(s) which form upper boundaries at certain times Can be single values or a range (defaults to NaN values).
+     - Set point(s) that form upper boundaries at certain times.
+Can be single values or a range (defaults to NaN values).
    * - ``soc-targets``
      - ``[{"datetime": "2024-02-05T08:00:00+01:00", value: 3.2}]``
      - Exact set point(s) which the scheduler needs to realize (defaults to NaN values).